 Feeding Frequency: Several feedings per day

-The Pristella Tetra is easy to care for provided the water is kept clean.
-Aquariums are closed systems and regardless on size all need some maintenance.
-Over time decomposing organic matter, nitrates, and phosphate build up and the water hardness increases due to evaporation.
-To combat these ever changing conditions water should be replaced on a regular basis, especially if the tank is densely stocked.
-At least 25 - 50% of the tank water should be replaced every other week.
+The Pristella Tetra is easy to care for provided their water is kept clean.
+Aquariums are closed systems, and regardless of size, all need some maintenance.
+Over time, decomposing organic matter, nitrates, and phosphate build up, and water hardness increases due to evaporation.
+To combat these ever-changing conditions, water should be replaced on a regular basis, especially if the tank is densely stocked.
+At least 25 to 50% of the tank water should be replaced every other week.

 Water Changes: Bi-weekly

-These fish are fairly hardy and A school of six will do best in about a 15 - 20 gallon aquarium.
+These fish are fairly hardy, and a school of 6 will do best in about a 15 to 20 gallon aquarium.
 The aquarium should be heavily planted around the sides and back and have plenty of open water for swimming in the front.
 A few hiding places would also be appreciated.
-These fish likes a moderate amount of current.
-To accomplish this a can add a canister filter or powerhead can be added to create the proper current.
+These fish like a moderate amount of current.
+Add a canister filter or powerhead to create the proper current.
 The tank should have moderate to dim lighting.

 A biotype setup is a great choice for this tetra and is very easy to put together.
-For the substrate use a river sand with some driftwood and twisted roots scattered for cover.
-Add a few handfuls of dried leaves, removing and replacing every few weeks.
-To give these fish a real feeling of nature, add some aquarium safe peat to the filter which will simulate the black waters of their natural environment.
+For the substrate, use a river sand with some driftwood and twisted roots scattered for cover.
+Add a few handfuls of dried leaves, and remove and replace them every few weeks.
+To give these fish a real feeling of nature, add some aquarium-safe peat to the filter to simulate the black waters of their natural environment.

-As a rule the characins do not tolerate salty water, but the Pristella Tetra is an exception.
-They are one characin species that naturally occurs in a variety of water conditions, including slightly brackish water that is mineral rich and has an alkaline pH.
-Still its tolerance of salt is not high.
-If keeping it in a low salinity brackish tank it can tolerate a salinity that is about 10% of a normal saltwater tank, a specific gravity of less than 1.0002.
-The specific gravity must be kept below 1.003 or they will die.
+As a rule, characins do not tolerate salty water, but the Pristella Tetra is an exception.
+This is one characin species that naturally inhabits a variety of water conditions, including slightly brackish water that is mineral-rich and has an alkaline pH.
+Still, its tolerance of salt is not high.
+It can tolerate a salinity that is about 10% of a normal saltwater tank with a specific gravity of less than 1.0002.
+If the specific gravity is not kept below 1.003, they will die.

-Minimum Tank Size: 15 gal (57 L) - A fifteen gallon is the smallest size that could house the small school this fish requires to be comfortable.
+Minimum Tank Size: 15 gal (57 L) - A 15-gallon tank is the smallest size that could house the small school this fish requires to be comfortable.

 Suitable for Nano Tank: Yes